bmbeverst/proxmox-k3s-cluster/ansible/README.md

 Play books to create a k3s cluster.

+# Requirements
+`ansible-galaxy collection install ansible.posix` the only way to copy files without Python

 # Variables
 Are defined per group in the `group_var` folder, the name is important.
 Then vars are split by group name, `k3s` for example.